 This trail ends at the bathroom after about .3 miles, and from there, you can head over to the Cottonwood Basin Overlook Trail.

 This trail is a half-mile round trip, but it does gain a little elevation.
 This incline might not seem like a lot, but remember that you are at 11,300 feet, so altitude like this can be tiring.
 Just take your time though, and it will be fine.

 The trail heads out from the parking lot, and after about 100 feet, it starts to head up.

 Along the way up, there are a few more twisted trees that stick out of the landscape, and that provide fantastic photo opportunities as you are walking below them.

 The view back towards the parking lot and the other trail is nice as you continue gaining elevation.

 After about a quarter of a mile, you will reach the top and receive some grand views of the surrounding basin.
 I found the views to be a little anti-climactic, but that is most likely due to the hazy sky, and cloudy weather was moving in when we were there.

 From here, the trail heads down the other side of the hill as it is a loop trail.
 I found this section to have the best collection of trees in the area.

 My favorite tree was located right at the base of this hill.
 It must have been a favorite for others as well since there was a bench situated right next to it that I took full advantage of.

-All in all, I loved my time at this grove.
-It was a beautiful spot and one that is not visited very often for a National Forest.
-It is a stark contrast from the landscape you see even 1,000 feet below at the visitors center.
-Do be sure to research the road conditions before setting out though as you don’t want to risk any car issues just to see a grove.
+I loved my time at this grove.
+It was a beautiful spot and one that is not visited very often for a national forest.
+It is a stark contrast from the landscape you see even 1,000 feet below at the visitor center.
+Do be sure to research the road conditions before setting out as you don’t want to risk any car issues just to see the grove.
 Let me know if you have been in the comments and what you thought.